scholarslab/scholarslab.github.io/collections/_posts/2023-04-12-lessons-from-the-lab-designing-community-forward-spaces.md

 Our DH scholarly org, the Association for Computers and the Humanities (or ACH), was the first scholarly org I'd been part of that really forefronted social justice advocacy in how it defined its mission and the main actions supporting that mission, rather than as side projects and reports.

 At a recent ACH conference, Brandon partnered with SLab Fellow Crystal Luo to speak about opportunities they'd identified for building collective power and recognizing labor rights within DH.
-Multiple DHers at UVA are members of our state higher ed union or other worker collectives, and bring attention to power dynamics in the library and academy, to how we design and improve policies and practices shaping experimental scholarship at UVA.
+Multiple DHers at UVA are members of [our state higher ed union](https://ucwva.org/) or other worker collectives, and bring attention to power dynamics in the library and academy to how we design and improve policies and practices shaping experimental scholarship at UVA.

 ![Slide: collaboration](/assets/post-media/chicago-slab/slide36.jpeg)

-Over the history of the lab, we've moved from closer to a traditional model of "drop-off" service or concentrating on providing technical work behind the scenes for faculty-led grant projects, to focusing on truer collaborations among staff and faculty.
+Over the history of the lab, we've moved from closer to a traditional model of service like concentrating on providing technical work behind the scenes for faculty-led grant projects, to focusing on truer research collaborations among staff and faculty.

 We strongly believe investment in the direct practice of experimental methods is the key to transformative experiences for individual scholars.
 It's also the best leveraging of our limited resources on behalf of our community.
-We frame this as building things with people (e.g. as peer scholars, co-PIs on grant proposals), not for people.
+We frame this as building things _with_ people (e.g. as peer scholars, co-PIs on grant proposals), not _for_ people.

 We try to prepare our collaborators to own their own projects for many reasons:

 * building confidence in their skills, so people can be practitioners in their own right
 * increasing the number of folks on campus who can help train others
 * helping everyone grow their collaboration skills, modeling respecting the expertise and labor of all research participants
-* avoiding over-dependence on expert staff when you want to do something with your project
+* avoiding over-dependence on expert staff when you want to do something with your own project

 Because we are always working at capacity nowadays, we additionally try to use our staff values charter to prioritize potential longer-term collaborations that match our values.
-The public-facing version of our charter on our website needs an update to match how our work has evolved over the past 5 years, but it still captures our current shared belief in helping folks take agency and ownership over their DH work, our shared commitment toward improving social equity and care, and our continuous framing of our focus being foremost on people rather than on projects.
+The public-facing version of our charter on our website needs an update to match how our work has evolved over the past 5 years, but it still captures our current shared belief in helping folks take agency and ownership over their DH work, our shared commitment toward improving social equity and care, and our continuous framing of our focus being foremost on people, rather than on projects.

 ## Brandon